 At Atlassian, our mission is to unleash the potential in every team.
 Helping IT teams be their best is a big part of that mission.
 We understand that our customer’s success doesn’t just come from what technology products they purchase, but from their goals, processes, and culture.
 That’s why we partnered with HDI (The Help Desk Institute), the leading industry association for the technical support community, to sponsor first-hand research that goes beyond technology to understand what makes high-performing IT teams tick.

-we do can now be done by a bot, from simple things like resetting a password to more complex ones like provisioning computing capacity during peak hours.
+The role of IT is changing – for the better.
+With automation, more of what we do can now be done by a bot, from simple things like resetting a password to more complex ones like provisioning computing capacity during peak hours.
 In fact, McKinsey & Company estimates that as much as 45% of American jobs in certain categories could be automated within 20 years¹, representing a staggering $2,000,000,000,000 in lost wages.
 That’s 2 trillion dollars!

 At the same time, the Cloud has removed IT from its role as the primary procurer of software.
 While IT teams could view these trends as a threat, we believe they open up an even bigger opportunity.
 Freed from traditional mundane tasks, IT can spend more time helping their business counterparts use technology to be more successful in their daily tasks and become a gatekeeper rather than a firefighter.